Skip to content

 Plats and Surveys

 Plats and surveys are different types of maps.
-Plats show the boundaries of a property along with the boundaries of all the surrounding properties, while surveys show only the boundaries of a single property.
+Plats show the boundaries of a property and all the surrounding properties, while surveys show only the boundaries of a single property.
 Both usually accompany deeds.

 Property surveys may detail the following information:

-- Property Owner's Details - The document should name the owner of the property plus other information such as contact details.
+• Property Owner's Details - The document should name the property owner and include other information, such as contact details.

-- Topographic Features - The survey may include information about the property's terrain, elevation changes, natural features like rivers or ponds, or man-made structures.
+• Topographic Features - The survey may include information about the property's terrain, elevation changes, and natural features such as rivers, ponds, or man-made structures.

 Understanding Property Ownership in South Dakota